 Saul was still in his sins after praying and fasting for three days

 First, only saved people have the Spirit (Rom 8:9).
 The Spirit saves us when He indwells us and not before.
 Second, the indwelling of the Holy Spirit happens simultaneously with the forgiveness of sins.
 Peter said that immersion in water is for the forgiveness of sins.
 It is related to the gift of the Holy Spirit (Acts 2:38).
-Third, we see a direct statement in Acts 22:16 that Saul’s sins would be washed away during immersion.
+Third, we see a direct statement in Acts 22:16 that during immersion Saul’s sins would be washed away. sins.

 Deniers have an insurmountable theological obstacle

 Those who wish to deny that baptism is directly connected to salvation have a very thorny theological problem to deal with.
 Peter specifically said immersion is related to the forgiveness of sins.
-Ananias confirmed Peter’s statement when he told Saul his sins would be removed during immersion.
+Ananias confirmed Peter’s statement when he told Saul that immersion would remove his sins.

-The water didn’t wash away Saul’s sins.
-The Holy Spirit did that when He came to live inside Saul.
+The water did not wash away Saul’s sins; the Holy Spirit did.
+He did that when He came to live inside Saul.
 Like the purification washings of the Old Testament, the baptismal waters illustrated what the Spirit was doing to Saul’s heart.
 The Spirit is the purifying agent in our conversion.
-The timing of this purification is during baptism in water.
+The timing of this purification is during immersion in water.

 Saul received the “washing of regeneration and renewal of the Holy Spirit” (Tit.
 3:5-7).
 He was cleansed “by the washing of water with the word” (Eph.
 5:26).
 Saul was “born again” “of the water and the Spirit” (John 3:3, 5).